Halloween Isn’t All About Trick-or-Treating

 Birthdays Don't Stop for Holidays

-If you're cursed with a holiday birthday, then you know how difficult it is to try and get enough friends who're free together to actually have a celebration.
+If you're cursed with a Halloween birthday, then you know how difficult it is to try and get enough friends who're free together to actually have a celebration.
 Bypass the trouble this Halloween season by throwing a Halloween birthday party.
 Whether you want yours to be upscale and Instagram ready or cheap and tacky, make your Halloween birthday party completely yours.

 Too Much Is Never Enough